NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 ## RDF as a bridge to domain-platforms like OMERO, or There and back again.

-['Moore, Josh', 'Waagmeester, Andra', 'Hettne, Kristina', 'Wolstencroft, Katherine', 'Kunis, Susanne']
+['Josh Moore', 'Andra Waagmeester', 'Kristina Hettne', 'Katherine Wolstencroft', 'Susanne Kunis']

-Licensed Creative Commons Attribution 4.0 International
+Licensed CC-BY-4.0

 In 2005, the first version of OMERO stored RDF natively.
 However, just a year after the 1.0 release of RDF, performance considerations led to the development of a more traditional SQL approach for OMERO.
 A binary protocol makes it possible to query and retrieve metadata but the resulting information cannot immediately be combined with other sources.
 This is the adventure of rediscovering the benefit of RDF triples as a -- if not the -- common exchange mechanism.

-Tags: research data management, FAIR-principles, bioimage analysis
+Tags: Research Data Management, Fair-Principles, Bioimage Analysis

-Content type: slides
+Content type: Slides

 [https://zenodo.org/doi/10.5281/zenodo.10687658](https://zenodo.org/doi/10.5281/zenodo.10687658)